Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 In the SM, most \HH pairs are produced in two types of processes.
 The Feynman diagrams for the dominant ``gluon fusion'' (\ggHH) process at leading order (LO) in perturbative quantum chromodynamics (QCD) are shown in Fig.~\ref{fig:Feynman_ggHH_and_qqHH_sm}.
 The left ``triangle'' diagram amplitude varies proportionally to the \PH boson self-coupling ($\lambda$) and the Yukawa coupling of the top quark (\yt), while the right ``box'' diagram amplitude is insensitive to $\lambda$ and varies as $\yt^{2}$.
-The triangle and box diagrams interfere destructively, so the \ggHH cross section exhibits a strong dependence on $\lambda$ and \yt.
-The ratios of $\lambda$ and \yt to their SM expectations are denoted as \kappal and \kappat, respectively.
-By definition, these ``coupling strength modifiers'' have values $\kappal = 1$ and $\kappat = 1$ in the SM.
+The triangle and box diagrams interfere destructively, so the \ggHH cross section exhibits a strong dependence on both $\lambda$ and \yt.
 The \ggHH cross section in the SM has been computed to be $31.1^{+2.1}_{-7.2}$\fb at next-to-next-to-LO (NNLO) accuracy in QCD using the FT$_\text{approx}$ scheme, in which the true top quark mass is used for the real radiation matrix elements, while the virtual part is computed using an infinite top quark mass~\cite{Grazzini:2018hh}.
-The SM cross section for the subdominant ``vector boson fusion'' (\qqHH) process has been computed at next-to-NNLO accuracy in QCD and amounts to $1.73 \pm 0.04$\fb~\cite{Dreyer:2018qbw}.
+The predicted SM cross section for the subdominant ``vector boson fusion'' (\qqHH) process is $1.73 \pm 0.04$\fb at next-to-NNLO accuracy in QCD~\cite{Dreyer:2018qbw}.